 - To create a new rule, click the plus button.
-To understand identity source objects and how they could affect your rules, see Identity Sources in Identity Policies for more information.
+To understand identity source objects and how they could affect your rules, see About Identity Sources for more information.

 - To edit an existing rule, click the rule you want to edit and click Edit in the Actions pane at the right.

 - To delete a rule you no longer need, click the rule you want to delete and click Remove in the Actions pane at the right.

 - In Order, select where you want to insert the rule in the ordered list of rules.

 Rules are applied on a first-match basis, so you must ensure that rules with highly specific traffic matching criteria appear above policies that have more general criteria that would otherwise apply to the matching traffic.

 The default is to add the rule to the end of the list.
 If you want to change a rule's location later, edit this option.

 - In Name, enter a name for the rule.